 What is a ghost?

 What we understand as a ghost today has its roots in the myths and beliefs of ancient cultures.
 Ghosts were and sometimes still are believed to be the spirit of a person or animal that exists after the body has died.
-It is partly because of this belief that many funeral rituals initially took place and were practiced to prevent the existing spirit from remaining on Earth and ‘haunting’ the living.
+It is partly because of this belief that many funeral rituals initially took place and were practised to prevent the existing spirit from remaining on Earth and ‘haunting’ the living.

 Further to this, the existence of ghosts is often believed because of the human experience of feeling haunted or being in the presence of a spirit.
 This can range from hearing, seeing, feeling strange, or other unexplainable spooky happenings.
 For example, an inanimate object that moves freely of its own accord is often cited as being caused by a ghost.